What Is a Ganglioneuroblastoma?

 a special nuclear imaging test to detect neuroblastomas

 - bone marrow aspiration and biopsy

-If a tumor only contains benign cells, surgery is most likely the only treatment needed.
+tumor contains only benign cells, surgery is most likely the only treatment

 Related Types of Neurological Tumors